pastorhudson/pa-cyber-scraper/README.md

 This project scrapes https://myschool.pacyber.org to tell me my son's current Academic Snapshot / Grades.
 You can use this from the commandline or pipe the output into another script to send daily emails, txt, etc.

+There are two files get_grades.py which pulls from the "Academic Snapshot" page, and get_grades_book which pulls from the "Gradebook" page.
+I created the Gradebook version since some classes weren't showing on the Snapshot page.

 ### Setup:
 - Clone this repo
     - `git clone https://github.com/pastorhudson/pa-cyber-scraper.git`